Matrix Autoregressive Model with Vector Time Series Covariates for Spatio-Temporal Data: Theoretical Analysis

-\end{theorem} The asymptotic distribution~\eqref{eq:PMLE-Asymp-Dist} indicates that all parameters are $\sqrt{T}$-consistent.
-Under a fixed matrix dimensionality $S$, the functional parameters $g_{q,d}\in\RKHS$ are estimated only at fixed locations.
-Hence, the convergence is at a parametric rate just like the autoregressive coefficient.
+\end{theorem} The asymptotic distribution~\eqref{eq:PMLE-Asymp-Dist} indicates that all parameters are $\sqrt{T}$-consistent under fixed matrix dimensionality.
+Given this result, we have a corollary on testing the existence of the auxiliary covariates in the model: \begin{corollary}[Specification Test] Given the same assumption as Theorem~\ref{thm:PMLE-Asymp-Normal}, we have: